ShravyaD-coder/Sketchy---pix2pix/README.md

 # Facial Sketch to Facial Image Generation using pix2pix

 ## Overview
-This project was implemented as part of my coursework for **EN.553.602 Research and Design in Applied Mathematics: Data Mining**.
-The goal was to develop a model capable of generating realistic facial images from facial sketches, regardless of race or gender.
+The goal of the project is to develop a model capable of generating realistic facial images from facial sketches, regardless of race or gender.
 To achieve this, I leveraged the **pix2pix** model — a paired image-to-image translation approach — using a custom dataset created from images sourced from the **FERET** and **CUSF** datasets.

 This project implements a modified version of **paired image-to-image translation pipeline** using the `pix2pix` model from the [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) repository.